Homemade pasta turns an ordinary dinner into a special occasion. Served with a favorite sauce this pasta recipe is easy to impress.

 - ½ tsp salt

 - Mix all the ingredients together in the bowl of the stand mixer.
-Knead the dough on medium-low until you have a smooth dough.
+Knead the dough on medium-low until you have a firm, smooth dough.
 About 2 minutes.

 - Let the dough rest for 60 minutes.
 Divide the dough into 8 pieces and cover to keep from drying out.
 Then roll out each piece of dough using the pasta roller attachment until the desired thickness is achieved.
 Add flour as needed if the dough is a little sticky.
 You can also roll the dough by hand.